Salem Halloween Visitors Asked To Leave Prop Weapons At Home

-BOSTON (CBS) – Costumes are welcome at in Salem, considered one of the most popular Halloween destinations in America.
+BOSTON (CBS) – Costumes are welcome in Salem, considered one of the most popular Halloween destinations in America.
 Certain accessories, however, are not.

-Salem will have heightened security as the Witch City wraps up its annual haunted happenings this weekend.
+Salem will have heightened security as the Witch City wraps up its annual Haunted Happenings this weekend.

 Baseball bats, samurai swords, knives, guns, and other weapons, whether they’re real or fake, are not allowed.